MSoup/ibkr-cost-basis-calc/README.md

 # Profit Calculator

+Or loss calculator if you have a bad year.

-April 2025 Update: Still WIP.
+May 2025 Update: Still WIP.
 Can't use tool yet!

-Or loss calculator if you have a bad year.
-Alternatively, if you're from Wallstreet Bets, I have a Wendy's resume generator [here](https://youtu.be/dQw4w9WgXcQ?feature=shared).

 Profit Calculator is a niche project aimed to help users of Interactive Brokers LCC in Japan calculator their profit/loss for a given year.
 Finding our Profit/Loss is not trivial, as we need to find when we entered a trade in JPY terms, then find when we exited a trade in JPY terms.
 The implication of this is that it's possible to have had a profit despite a loss in USD terms, or vice versa.